demisto/content/Packs/MicrosoftGraphFiles/Integrations/MicrosoftGraphFiles/README.md

 ### Required Permissions
 The required permission depends on whether you want to access all sites (Sites.ReadWrite.All) or specific sites (Site.Selected):
-- `Sites.ReadWrite.All`: Provides read and write access to all sites.
+- `Sites.ReadWrite.All`: Provides read and write access to all sites.\
 `Client Credentials Flow` - Application permission.
 `Authorization Code Flow` - Delegated permission.

+OR
-- `Sites.Selected - Application`: Provides read and write access to specific sites.
+- `Sites.Selected - Application`: Provides read and write access to specific sites.\
 This option is not supported with the `Authorization Code Flow` according to [Microsoft documentation](https://learn.microsoft.com/en-us/graph/permissions-reference#sitesselected).

 Note: Using `Site.Selected` requires additional configuration steps outlined below.